Great performance at Rutherfurd Hall with Tommy Gryce

 "Larry McKenna From All Sides" is so named as the CD features not only my tenor saxophone work but also my arrangements and original instrumental and vocal compositions.
 In addition to 4 jazz standards, the CD showcases 8 of my original tunes, including new 4 songs I wrote with lyricist Melissa Gilstrap that are beautifully debuted by vocalist Joanna Pascale with our terrific band.

-I'm thrilled that one of these McKenna / Gilstrap songs, "One Falling Tree," has been voted NUMBER ONE FAVORITE NEW JAZZ RELEASE for four weeks by listeners of WRTI, 90.1 FM / wrti.org (broadasting in PA, NJ and DE) on Sept.
-30, Oct.
-7, Oct.
-14 & Oct.
-28, 2013 in the station's weekly Jazz Hot 11 Countdown!
+I'm thrilled that one of these McKenna / Gilstrap songs, "One Falling Tree," has been voted NUMBER TWO FAVORITE NEW JAZZ RELEASE OF 2013 by listeners of WRTI, 90.1 FM / wrti.org (broadasting in PA, NJ and DE) in the station's 2013 Top 100 list!
+The song also was voted by listeners into the weekly WRTI Jazz Hot 11 Countdown for 18 straight weeks, including 4 weeks at #1!
 Thank you for this honor, to all who voted!
 You can hear a clip here: http://soundcloud.com/larry-mckenna/sample-one-falling-tree-for/s-bx3ig.

 What a band on my CD!
 I had a great time writing arrangements for different configurations from quartet to octet for these superb artists: George Rabbai (trumpet, flugelhorn), Joe McDonough (trombone), Tom Lawton (piano), Joshua Richman (piano), Kevin MacConnell (bass), Lee Smith (bass), Pete Smyser (guitars), Dan Monaghan (drums) and Joanna Pascale on vocals.